Children’s Health Council, Affiliated Clinic of Lucille Packard Children’s Hospital at Stanford (1998 – 2002)

 Star Academy (Lucas Valley), San Francisco Day School, and Cathedral School for Boys.

-Consultant for the PBS Documentary, “Original Minds,” which follows 5 high school students with learning/attention differences through their senior year in high school.
+ORIGINAL MINDS, which follows 5 high school students with learning/attention differences through their senior year in high school.

 Guest speaker in the Certified Educational Therapist Program through University of California, Santa Cruz.
 (2007 – present).